orhun/personal-blog/content/ratatui-is-funded.md

 This does not give the promise that we will throw money at you if you do one of these.

 But we absolutely don't say the otherwise 🐭

+This is similar to [Neovim's approach](https://neovim.io/sponsors) where funded contributors are expected to provide full-time, high-quality contributions on GitHub regularly.

 ### **Supporting our dependencies**